ahmedmq/spring-cloud-app-broker-demo/README.md

 ## Introduction

-Previously, in order to build a Spring Boot based service broker application, you would add the [Spring Cloud Open Service Broker](https://spring.io/projects/spring-cloud-open-service-broker) starter to the the project, specify the configuration and implement the required interfaces such as [ServiceInstanceService](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker/blob/master/src/main/java/org/cloudfoundry/community/servicebroker/service/ServiceInstanceService.java) and [ServiceInstanceBindingService](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker/blob/master/src/main/java/org/cloudfoundry/community/servicebroker/service/ServiceInstanceBindingService.java) interface.
+Previously, in order to build a Spring Boot based service broker application, you would add the [Spring Cloud Open Service Broker](https://spring.io/projects/spring-cloud-open-service-broker) starter to the the project, specify the configuration and implement the required interfaces such as [`ServiceInstanceService`](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker/blob/master/src/main/java/org/cloudfoundry/community/servicebroker/service/ServiceInstanceService.java) and [`ServiceInstanceBindingService`](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker/blob/master/src/main/java/org/cloudfoundry/community/servicebroker/service/ServiceInstanceBindingService.java).
 Spring Cloud Open Service broker is less opinionated about server broker implementation and leaves many of the decisions to the developer, requiring the developer to implement all of the broker application logic themselves like managing service instances, managing state, backing app deployment etc. A second project [Spring Cloud App Broker](https://spring.io/projects/spring-cloud-app-broker/) is available which is an abstraction on top of Spring Cloud Open Service broker and provides opinionated implementations of the corresponding interfaces and also deploys applications and backing services to a platform, such as Cloud Foundry or Kubernetes.

 > Spring Cloud App Broker builds on Spring Cloud Open Service broker.
 You must provide Spring Cloud Open Service Broker configuration in order to use Spring Cloud App Broker.

-The following are some features of Spring Cloud App Broker in comparison to the Spring Cloud Open Service Broker
+The following are some features of Spring Cloud App Broker in comparison to the Spring Cloud Open Service Broker:

 ### Configure App Deployment

 With `spring-cloud-app-broker`, you can declare the details of services, including applications to deploy, application deployment details and their dependent backing services in the App Broker configuration (using properties under `spring.cloud.appbroker.services`).
 For instance, you can specify the number of service instances to be deployed, the memory and disk resource requirements , etc for specific service instance deployments.
 App broker will manage the deployment and provision of dependent apps and services and bind those services and apps where appropriate.
 Conversely when a request is received to delete a service instance, App Broker will unbind and delete dependent services and applications that were previously provisioned

-`spring-cloud-app-broker` provides the [AppDeploymentCreateServiceInstanceWorkflow](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/workflow/instance/AppDeploymentCreateServiceInstanceWorkflow.java) / [AppDeploymentUpdateServiceInstanceWorkflow](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/workflow/instance/AppDeploymentUpdateServiceInstanceWorkflow.java) /[AppDeploymentDeleteServiceInstanceWorkflow](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/workflow/instance/AppDeploymentDeleteServiceInstanceWorkflow.java) for managing the deployment of configured backing applications and services.
+`spring-cloud-app-broker` provides the [`AppDeploymentCreateServiceInstanceWorkflow`](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/workflow/instance/AppDeploymentCreateServiceInstanceWorkflow.java) which handles deploying the configured backing applications and services.
+Similarly there is [`AppDeploymentUpdateServiceInstanceWorkflow`](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/workflow/instance/AppDeploymentUpdateServiceInstanceWorkflow.java) and [`AppDeploymentDeleteServiceInstanceWorkflow`](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/workflow/instance/AppDeploymentDeleteServiceInstanceWorkflow.java) for updating and deleting the deployment of configured backing applications and services respectively.

 You can specify default values for all application deployment( using properties under `spring.cloud.appbroker.deployer.cloudfoundry.*`) or override specific deployment ( using properties under `spring.cloud.appbroker.services.*`).
-App broker also provides interfaces to customize app deployment implementations dynamically, for instance if we need additional information from the platform during the deployment process.

 > Currently, Spring Cloud App Broker supports only Cloud Foundry as a deployment platform.

+### Workflows
+App broker allows you to create multiple workflows for the various stages of creating, updating and deleting service instances.
+For instance, app broker authors can implement
+[`CreateServiceInstanceWorkflow`](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/service/CreateServiceInstanceWorkflow.java) and configure it as a Spring bean within the application to hook additional functionality into the request to create a service instance.
+The [`WorkflowServiceInstanceService`](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/service/WorkflowServiceInstanceService.java) will then pick up this implementation and execute it as part of the service instance creation process.
+Multiple workflows can be annotated with `@Order` so as to process the workflows in a specific order.

+Similarly workflows can be configured for creating and deleting service instance bindings.

 ### Auto configuration

 `spring-cloud-app-broker` provides default implementations of most of the components needed to implement a service broker.
 In Spring Boot fashion, you can override the default behaviour by providing your own implementation of Spring beans, and `spring-boot-app-broker` will back away from its defaults.
 This reduces lot of boiler plate code and enables to quickly build your own service broker.

-For instance, in service instance provisioning / de-provisioning, `spring-cloud-open-service-broker` required a Spring bean that implements the [ServiceInstanceService](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker/blob/master/src/main/java/org/cloudfoundry/community/servicebroker/service/ServiceInstanceService.java) interface. `spring-cloud-app-broker` handles this by providing an implementation in `AppDeploymentCreateServiceInstanceWorkflow`.
-Additionally service broker authors can implement the [CreateServiceInstanceWorkflow](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/service/CreateServiceInstanceWorkflow.java) to further modify the deployment.
+For instance, in service instance provisioning / de-provisioning, `spring-cloud-open-service-broker` required a Spring bean that implements the [`ServiceInstanceService`](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker/blob/master/src/main/java/org/cloudfoundry/community/servicebroker/service/ServiceInstanceService.java) interface. `spring-cloud-app-broker` handles this by auto configuring an implementation in `AppDeploymentCreateServiceInstanceWorkflow`.

-Similarly, For service instance binding/unbinding, `spring-cloud-open-service-broker` required a Spring bean that implements the [ServiceInstanceBindingService](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker/blob/master/src/main/java/org/cloudfoundry/community/servicebroker/service/ServiceInstanceBindingService.java) interface.
-Spring Cloud App Broker provides the [CreateServiceInstanceAppBindingWorkflow](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/service/CreateServiceInstanceAppBindingWorkflow.java) to manage the service instance bindings
+Similarly if no implementation is provided for persisting service instance/service binding, then the app broker provides an [`InMemoryServiceInstanceStateRepository`](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/state/InMemoryServiceInstanceStateRepository.java) which provides an in memory `Map` to save state and offers an easy getting-started experience.

+> The `InMemoryServiceInstanceStateRepository` is provided for demonstration and testing purpose only.
+It is not suitable for production grade applications!

+There are additional auto configuration performed by App Broker.
+Please look at [`AppBrokerAutoConfiguration`](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-autoconfigure/src/main/java/org/springframework/cloud/appbroker/autoconfigure/AppBrokerAutoConfiguration.java) class for further details.

 ## Repository Tags
 The following are the tags to specific commits in the repository that showcase the various features of the Spring Cloud App Broker.

 ### v1: Build a simple Service Broker

-Build a simple service broker application using [Spring Initializr](https://start.spring.io/) and include the `spring-boot` and `spring-cloud-starter-app-broker-cloudfoundry` dependency
+Build a simple service broker application using [Spring Initializr](https://start.spring.io/) and include the `spring-boot-starter` and `spring-cloud-starter-app-broker-cloudfoundry` dependency

 -   Define service broker with Spring Boot externalised configuration supplied by `application.yml`
 -   Specify the Spring Cloud Open Service Broker configuration( using properties under `spring.cloud.openservicebroker`) and Spring Cloud App Broker configuration(using properties under `spring.cloud.appbroker`)